rcz7795/Steel-Defect-Detection-using-Object-Segmentation/README.md

 # Further scope :

-  - The results are good using the current approches, but there is still some scope to improve the model using more newer SOTA models
+  - The results are good using the current approaches, but there is still some scope to improve the model using more newer SOTA models